-When you enroll in FLEX, you must complete the appropriate forms for certain selections and return them as instructed on the form.
-You can find these forms on the FLEX 2008 Benefits Site on Services@Work under "Other Information - FLEX 2008 Forms".
+When you enroll in Health & Group Benefits, you must complete the appropriate forms for certain selections and return them as instructed on the form.
+You can find these forms on external 2009 Nortel Health & Group Benefits Site.

-- Statement of Health Form If you're required to submit evidence of insurability (EOI) for life insurance or for Optional LTD, go to the "Other Information" section of the FLEX 2008 Benefits Site to download the form.
+- Statement of Health Form If you're required to submit evidence of insurability (EOI) for life insurance or for Optional LTD, go to the "Other Information" section of the Health N-Site to download the form.
 If you don't have intranet access, you'll receive a Statement of Health form in the mail, along with your Confirmation Statement.
-Regardless of when you enroll, any life insurance or LTD coverage requiring EOI will be effective on the date of approval by Sun Life Financial. - Beneficiary Designation form for Employee Life, Accidental Death & Dismemberment and Business Travel Accident Insurance If you need to name a beneficiary for your life insurance and AD&D insurance, go to the "Other Information" section of the FLEX 2008 Benefits Site to download the form, complete it and return it to HR Shared Services.
+Regardless of when you enroll, any life insurance or LTD coverage requiring EOI will be effective on the date of approval by Sun Life Financial. - Beneficiary Designation form for Employee Life, Accidental Death & Dismemberment and Business Travel Accident Insurance If you need to name a beneficiary for your life insurance and AD&D insurance, go to the "Other Information" section of the Health N-Site to download the form, complete it and return it to HR Shared Services.
 If you don't have intranet access, you should contact HR Shared Services for a copy of the form. - Medical Coverage Waiver Form (Quebec/Other Provinces) If you're waiving medical care coverage because you (you and your family in Quebec) have coverage elsewhere, you'll need a Medical Coverage Waiver form (Quebec/Other Provinces).
-Go to the "Other Information" section of the FLEX 2008 Benefits Site to download the form, complete it and return it to HR Shared Services by the deadline stipulated on the form.
+Go to the Health N-Site to download the form, complete it and return it to HR Shared Services by the deadline stipulated on the form.
 If you don't have intranet access, you should contact HR Shared Services for a copy of the form.
 Note that this is not required if you have submitted the form and waived coverage the previous year.